shayzimm/T3A2-A-Full-Stack-Project-Part-A-/project management/client_feedback.md

 #### What details should be included in the property listings? (e.g., amenities, descriptions, photos, pricing)

-Description as per AirBnB, photos, vidoes, amenities, info about being off-grid, a 'What to expect' section so people aren't surprised by anything
+Description as per AirBnB, photos, videos, amenities, info about being off-grid, a 'What to expect' section so guests aren't surprised by the nature of rural, off-grid accomodation when they arrive.

 ### User Management: